1 Introduction

 In 316 BC, Antipater's son Cassander rebuilt Thebes, which had been destroyed by Alexander the Great.
 The Thebans returned to Thebes and made peace with the Plataeans.
 [163]

-Their persistent attacks on the Plataeans may have been motivated by jealousy, as was the reason for Argos' destruction of Mycenae.
-[246]
+Their persistent attacks on the Plataeans may have been motivated by jealousy, similar to that of Argos in the destruction of Mycenae.
+[164]

-In 1380 BC, Schoeneus, the son of Athamas, founded the town of Schoenus between Thebes and Anthedon.
-[247]
+In 1380 BC, Schoeneus, the son of Athamas, moved from Acraephnium to the area between Thebes and Anthedon and founded Schoenus.
+[165]

 There is no tradition that explicitly states that Schoenus was founded by Schoeneus, the son of Athamas.